The Kimberley, Australia | June/July 2025

 Day 9: Ashmore Reef – Tue, 2 Jul 2025 | Coral & Fish

 We sailed through the night and arrived at Ashmore Reef early morning.
-I awoke to a vast se with a visual white foam break across a low lying reef… blue, turquoise and white streak and back to blue.
+I awoke to a vast sea, where white foam broke gently across a low-lying reef; streaks of blue, turquoise and white blending before returning to deep blue.

-The plan was to go out in the zodiacs, jump in the water snorkel along the reed line using the current and climb into the waiting zodiac (via a steel ladder).
-The life under the choppy waves was abundance, bright, colourful and a delight every moment.
-Saw the cheerful parrot fish nibbling at the coral, the darting damsel and the shyer other fish.
-The coarl came in an abundance of shape with dome like forms with stick coral growing out of them.
+The plan was to go out in the zodiacs, jump in the water snorkel along the reef line using the current and climb back into the waiting zodiac (via a steel ladder).
+Beneath the choppy waves, marine life was abundant, vibrant, and a constant delight.
+We saw the cheerful parrot fish nibbling at the coral, the darting damsel and the shyer other fish.
+The coral came in an abundance of shapes with dome-like formations sprouting delicate stick coral from their surfaces.
 The fans and bowl coral were often near the gently swaying plants with enormous leaves and numerous fish darting about.
 Some of the snorkellers saw a reef shark and stingray – happily I just floated along watching fish do fishy things.

-Those who didn’t go snorkelling had the option of a zodiac ride over the reef and near the small island.
-They saw dolphins and many birds who use the reef as a waypoint on their huge migrant across the world north south.
+Those who didn’t go snorkelling had the option of a zodiac ride over the reef to the near small island.
+They saw dolphins and many birds who use the reef as a waypoint on their huge migration across the world north to south.

 Day 10: Naturalist Island, Hunter River and Porosus Creek – Wed, 3 Jul 2025 | More crocs